 Distinguished Lectures, CLE Events and Forums

 The Brandeis Medal and Lecture Series is funded by the Wilson W. Wyatt Distinguished Speakers Endowment.
 It honors a recipient chosen for his or her devotion to economic, social or political justice and advancing the cause of public service in the legal profession.
-Past recipients have included Supreme Court Justices John Paul Stevens, Stephen Breyer and Ruth Bader Ginsburg, Hon.
+Past recipients have included Supreme Court Justices John Paul Stevens, Stephen Breyer, Ruth Bader Ginsburg and Elena Kagan, Hon.
 Janet Reno, Eugene Robinson and Senator Howard Baker.

 Continuing Legal Education